alielbashir/intro-github-actions/workshop/README.md

 2. Fork the sample repository into your own account https://github.com/alielbashir/python-calculator

-3. Clone the forked repo into your PC and authenticate GitHub in VSCode #TODO add image
+3. Clone the forked repo into your PC and authenticate GitHub in VSCode